spinalcordtoolbox/spinalcordtoolbox/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've consulted [SCT's internal developer documentation](https://github.com/neuropoly/spinalcordtoolbox/wiki) to ensure my contribution is in line with any relevant design decisions
 - [ ] I've added [relevant tests](https://github.com/neuropoly/spinalcordtoolbox/wiki/Programming%3A-Tests) for my contribution
-- [ ] I've updated the documentation and/or added correct docstrings
+- [ ] I've updated the [relevant documentation](https://github.com/neuropoly/spinalcordtoolbox/wiki/Programming%3A-Documentation) for my changes, including argparse descriptions, docstrings, and ReadTheDocs tutorial pages

 ## Description
 <!-- describe what the PR is about.
 Explain the approach and possible drawbacks.It's ok to repeat some text from the related issue. -->